REDX0022/BorisOS/README.md

 ## BOOT ##
 - E on the screen means there are not int 13h bios extentions
 - NL - || - no loader has been found
+- HERE YOU CAN FIND THE ORIGINIAL DRIVE PARAMETERS

+## STACK MANAGMENT##
+-when we switch contexts we save the sp of the previous stack at the bottom of the new one -we shall have a syscall for context swiching

+## Strings##
+- null terminated